saidmuxtarov999/foodexpress-business-analysis/docs/07-Release-Notes/README.md

 # Release Notes

-This directory contains release history and change logs.
+This section contains release history and major changes introduced in each version of the FoodExpress platform.